Woman in hospital gown consulting with female doctor next to mammography machine during breast health appointment

 Thousands of women across the country are coming forward with a story they share in common: they went in for a breast surgery, came out with a piece of surgical mesh sewn into their chest that they were never told about, and have been living with the consequences ever since.
 Now, those women are suing.

-Breast mesh lawsuits, sometimes called internal bra mesh lawsuits, are one of the fastest-growing areas of product liability litigation in 2026.
-The lawsuits target the manufacturers of synthetic and biologic mesh products that were sold to plastic surgeons and reconstructive surgeons for use in breast augmentation, breast lift, and post-mastectomy reconstruction procedures, even though the U.S. Food and Drug Administration has never approved any surgical mesh product for use in the breast.
+C.R.
+Bard breast mesh lawsuits, sometimes called internal bra lawsuits, are one of the fastest-growing areas of product liability litigation in 2026.
+The lawsuits target Becton, Dickinson and Company and its C.R.
+Bard and Davol subsidiaries, whose GalaFLEX and Phasix mesh products were sold to plastic surgeons and reconstructive surgeons for use in breast augmentation, breast lift, and post-mastectomy reconstruction procedures, even though the U.S. Food and Drug Administration has never approved any surgical mesh product for use in the breast.

-If you or someone you love had breast surgery involving mesh and later experienced infection, chronic pain, reconstruction failure, or a revision surgery, you may have a legal claim.
+If you or someone you love had breast surgery involving GalaFLEX, Phasix, or another mesh and later experienced infection, chronic pain, reconstruction failure, or a revision surgery, you may have a legal claim.
 Here is what you need to know.

 What Is an “Internal Bra”?